laurakond/artly-api/README.md

 - **Gitpod** cloud editor was used for writing the code.
 - **Gunicorn** webserver used to run the website.
 - [CI Python Linter](https://pep8ci.herokuapp.com/#) was used for validating and checking my code for best code practices.
-- [JS Hint](https://jshint.com/) was used for validating Javascript code.
-- [W3C Markdown](https://validator.w3.org/) was used for validating html files.
-- [W3C CSS](https://jigsaw.w3.org/css-validator/) was used for validating css files.
+- [Lucidchart](https://lucid.app/) was used for creating ERDs.
-- [Lucidchart](https://lucid.app/) and [Exslidraw](https://excalidraw.com/) was used for creating ERDs.
+- [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) was used to provide JSON web token authentication back-end for the Django Rest framework.

 Full list of dependencies used for the project can be found in the requirements.txt file.